 - Optionally, select a log retention value from Log Retention, and add any applicable tags in Add Tags.

 - Click Create Log Object.
-The Create Agent Configuration panel is displayed, where you can create a new configuration next, to define the parameters for the associated log data (the default), or add it later.
+The Create Agent Configuration panel is displayed.
+You can next create a new configuration, to define the parameters for the associated log data (the default), or add it later.